-Ainslie is a mid-sized suburb in Australian Capital Territory within the Unincorporated ACT local government area (postcode 2602).
-With a population of 5,376, the suburb has an established demographic with a median age of 42.
+Ainslie is a medium-sized suburb in Australian Capital Territory within the Unincorporated ACT local government area (postcode 2602).
+With a population of 5,376, the suburb has an established family demographic with a median age of 42.
 Households earn a median income of $127K per year, with an average household size of 2.5 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.3% year-on-year at the LGA level.
+ACT employment has moved -0.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+ACT also had 6 Commonwealth-backed major projects under construction, 1 underway, and 7 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, clerical & administrative.
+Employment in the area leans toward public admin & safety and professional services.
 The top ancestries reported are English, Australian, Irish.

 Ainslie is served by 1 school, including 1 primary.
 The average ICSEA score is 1145, which is well above the national average of 1,000.
 Public transport access includes 35 bus stops.
 The crime rate in the Unincorporated ACT LGA is below average at 3,404 incidents per 100,000 population.

-From an investment perspective, Ainslie offers a gross rental yield of 1.3%, rated as low yield.
+Looking at the investment signals, Gross rental yield sits at around 1.3% (low yield).
 Property prices are above the state median ($1.5M/$1.0M), placing it in the premium segment.
 The price-to-income ratio of 11.9x is considered stretched.
 House prices have moved +2.0% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.